vsmejkal/chrome-workspaces/test/Test Plan.md

 - PREQ Workspaces extension is not installed
 - Install extension from unpacked folder or ZIP file
 - EXP Welcome page is opened
+- EXP There are no errors on the extension Details page

 ## 2. Create and list workspaces